-The village of Shaxi is fabled as one of the key stopping points on the so called 'tea-horse' route - ancients trade routes that ferried caravans of pu'er tea from the south of Yunnan and onto Tibet, Nepal, Burma as well as other parts of China.
+The village of Shaxi is fabled as one of the key stopping points on the so called 'tea-horse' route — ancient trade routes that ferried caravans of pu'er tea from the south of Yunnan and onto Tibet, Nepal, Myanmar as well as other parts of China.

 Today the village receives surprisingly few visitors, and you are unlikely to see many tourists, either domestic or foreign.
 It is pristinely preserved, reminiscent of a bygone era in China.